We created this Q&A in Spring 2021 based on common questions from prospective members – we’ll add more in the future.

 We aim to run a New Members Event every month or so, usually on a Tuesday or Thursday evening.
 Between April & October it will be on sandstone and from November to March at an indoor wall.
-Let us know you’re coming and we’ll arrange to meet you, and introduce you to the group and other prospective members.
-If there’s not a dedicated event on the Club calendar, contact our New Members Rep and we’ll find a club meet that works for you and us.
+Let us know you’re coming and we’ll arrange to meet you, and introduce you to other prospective members and some experienced climbers to support you.
+If there’s not a dedicated event on the Club calendar, contact our New Members Rep and we’ll find a day that works.

 4. Where do I meet the club for a climb?

 Harrison’s Rocks car park map.
 We will try to meet you at the car park, but it depends on who is climbing and what time you’re likely to arrive.
+We suggest you pay for parking, then message the group chat and wait by the standalone noticeboard (on the left as you drive down the hill, not the one by toilets) to meet others.
+Note: Most members have car park season tickets so won’t visit the P&D machine.
 If you know Harrison’s Rocks, we may ask you to walk along the base of the crag and find us, it’s a 10-15 min walk SW.

 Bowles Centre map.
 Bowles rocks are only a 2 minute walk from the car park, so just come and find us, the crag is only 200 meters long.
 The Centre charges a small fee for climbing per visit so please have cash / card – season tickets are available.